 - Print out a poster for your front door or newsletter telling your clients and community that you are an AmpleHarvest.org Registered Food Pantry.
 Print a vertical poster or print a horizontal poster.

 - How You can Help us Help You

-According to a recent study by the National Gardening Association, an estimated 43 million people were growing vegetables, fruit and herbs in their gardens in 2009.
+According to a recent study by the National Gardening Association, an estimated 42 million people were growing vegetables, fruit and herbs in their gardens.
 You can view the study here.

-We work very hard to inform as many of these gardeners as possible about AmpleHarvest.org with the hope that they will choose to donate their extra garden produce to a local food pantry.
+We work very hard to inform as many of these gardeners as possible about donating their extra garden produce to a food pantry like yours.
 This has involved support from Google.com, the U.S. Department of Agriculture, Master Gardeners, numerous bloggers and media outlets.